Qumulo/docs/supermicro.md

 ### To Replace a Fan
 Your Supermicro All-NVMe chassis has six internal fans.
 When a fan fails, the **Info** LED at the front of the node begins to blink red every second.

-**Caution:**
+{% include caution.html content="
 * The fans are not hot-swappable.
 You must power off the node to replace a fan.
 However, you may remove the top cover to determine which fan failed.
 * For optimal air circulation, you must always reinstall the top chassis cover.
-You must never run the node for an extended period of time with the top chassis cover removed.
+You must never run the node for an extended period of time with the top chassis cover removed." %}

 1. Power off the node, remove the top chassis cover, and disconnect the power cords from both PSUs.